Best AI Dungeon Master Tools in 2026: 9 Platforms Compared

 For a detailed head-to-head comparison, see our LoreKeeper vs Friends & Fables breakdown.
 The short version: if maps and tokens are non-negotiable for your group, Friends & Fables delivers them better than anyone else in the AI DM space.
 If you care more about narrative depth and game mechanics, the gap narrows significantly.

-• Paid plan starts at $19.95/month, the highest entry price on this list.
+- Paid plans run $19.95-$39.95/month (prices increased in December 2025), the highest entry price on this list.
 Groups of players each paying that amount makes it expensive.

 Best for: Groups that need visual tactical maps and token-based combat, and are coming from a traditional VTT background.
 See our best virtual tabletop 2026 guide for more VTT-focused options.